Whether you are looking to see the ancient Greek ruins or relax on the best beaches in the world, there is a perfect Greek island for everyone.

 When you want amazing selfies and unforgettable memories, travel to the Greek island of Milos.

-There are also traditional fishing villages and mountain villages to explore around the island and some must see places include the ancient theater, catacombs and windmills in Tripiti.
+There are also traditional fishing villages and mountain villages to explore around the island.
+Must-see sites include the ancient theater, catacombs, and windmills in Tripiti.

 You will also want to explore the island’s endless coves, which are accessible by a fishing boat tour.